 Basic Tunisian Crochet Stitches

-The most basic Tunisian Crochet stitch is the Tunisian Simple Stitch (tss) with the symbol “I” in a graph which some Tunisian Crochet Books show.
-This stitch sure is it the easiest to understand.
+The most basic Tunisian Crochet stitch is the Tunisian Simple Stitch (tss) with the symbol “I” in a graph that some Tunisian Crochet Books show.
+This stitch sure is the easiest to understand.

 Once you understand the Tunisian Simple Stitch, I would highly suggest you’ll learn the Tunisian Knit Stitch (tks).
 It has a symbol that looks like an “O”.
 It is a very cool way to make a crochet project look like it was knitted when it really was not.